nerdschoolbergen/modern-javascript-and-web-apis/exercise1/README.md

 > By adding the `-g` switch when doing `npm install`, we can install the package globally on the computer instead of to the current directory.
 For example: `npm install -g typescript` (or shorter: `npm i -g typescript`) will install the TypeScript language globally on our computer.
 But let's not do that now!

 You might think the huge _node_modules_ directory will make our git repository massive in size, but if you type `git status` in your terminal, only the package.json file has changed.
-Node_modules is never checked in to git.
+Node_modules is never checked in to git (_node_modules_ is listed in the _.gitignore_ file which lists files and folders git will ignore).
 It is only ever generated locally when we do `npm install` as part of beginning working on a project.
 A typical workflow for working on someone else's project is

 ~~~~
 $ git clone [repo] <- get the code